Honda Insight Insurance Rates

 Rates are averaged for all Honda Insight models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Honda Insight Insurance
+How to Find the Best Cheap Honda Insight Insurance

-Getting lower rates on Honda Insight insurance not only requires being a good driver, but also maintaining good credit, avoid buying unnecessary coverage, and possibly raising deductibles.
-Take the time to comparison shop at every other renewal by requesting rates from direct companies like Progressive and GEICO, and also from several local insurance agents.
+Saving money on Honda Insight insurance not only requires being safe and accident-free, but also having good credit, eliminating unneeded coverage, and possibly raising deductibles.
+Set aside time to compare rates every year by requesting rates from direct carriers like GEICO and Progressive, and also from local insurance agents.

 Rate Tables and Charts